|Price/Cost $SGD / Tooth

 Probably everyone at some point in their life will need to get dentures.
 Usually with age, the number of lost teeth increases.
 Very often people of the "golden age" lose all of their teeth and have to wear artificial teeth.
 Wearing dentures is often associated with discomfort during eating, which comes from the insufficient stability of the denture.
 That's why it is important to find a specialist who will make sure this will not happen.
 A lot of clinics offer dentures, we have a FULL, detailed and updated list of those dental clinics in Singapore.

 What are dentures?

 Dentures are orthopaedic devices made by a dentist and dental technicians.
 Their aim is to replace already lost natural teeth and provide better support for oral health.
 Dentures come in different models and structures depending on how many and what kind of teeth they will replace.
 Basically, almost all of them belong to the class of removable dental structures.
 While they can be a little bit more uncomfortable than non-removable implants these fake teeth can restore your smile and appearance at an affordable price.

 Dentures can be classified by many factors:

 - According to the lack of teeth, they are divided into partial dentures which help to restore any unsightly gaps 1 and full dentures that replace all of your natural teeth.
 Full dentures can be conventional and immediate dentures.

 - According to the place of placement they can be overdentures and upper dentures;

-- According to the price - custom dentist (made of expensive teeth) and economy dentures (cost-effective);
+- According to the price/cost - custom dentist (made of expensive teeth) and economy dentures (cost-effective);

 - According to their stability - implant-supported and snap-in dentures, the latter ones being cheaper 2.